Canada Post Community Foundation

 Grants to elementary and high schools, school/parent organizations, daycares, sports teams, playground and all recreation facility (pools, ice rinks, skateboard parks, etc.) initiatives will not exceed $5,000.
 Grants to unregistered organizations will not exceed $5,000.

 Recipients of a 2017 Signature Grant are not eligible to apply for a Canada Post Community Foundation Signature Grant in the 2018 or 2019 granting cycle.
 They may however continue to apply for project grants.
 Signature grant applicants may also apply for up to two project grants when they apply for a Signature Grant.
+NOTE: Recipients of a 2018 Signature Grant are not eligible to apply for a Canada Post Community Foundation Signature Grant in the 2019 or 2020 granting cycle.

 To be eligible for funding, applications must meet the following criteria.
 Eligibility criteria are mandatory criteria used to screen applications, resulting in a pass or fail judgment.
 The criteria relate to both the applicant (i.e., organization-related criteria) and the proposed initiative (i.e., project-related criteria).